TallKite/linnstrument-firmware/README.md

   *PCH affects the active split only, unless Both Splits is selected and both splits are visible.
 PCH also controls the hidden setting Pitch Reset On Release.
 Both the current and previous settings are stored in the 6 memories.
 If the PCH switch seems to stop working, check that you aren't simply switching between two identical settings.
 As before, long-pressing PCH makes it momentary (non-latching).
 As before, the panel switch light helps you keep track of which setting is in use.*

-FOOTSWITCH / PANEL SWITCH: OCTAVE TOGGLE

-8VE± toggles between Octave Up and normal.
-This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
-8VE-+ toggles to Octave Down.
-Long-pressing either makes them momentary (non-latching).

 PRESET DISPLAY: PROGRAM CHANGE AND BANK SELECT

 To send a Bank Select message instead of a Program Change message, hold the blue dot in the lower left corner and swipe (or tap the green/red buttons) as usual.
-When swiping, the message is sent on touch release, not new touch.
-This prevents a single swipe sending multiple messages and overwhelming your synth.
+When swiping, Bank Select and PC messages are sent only on touch release.
+This avoids a single swipe sending multiple messages and overwhelming your synth.
 See https://www.kvraudio.com/forum/viewtopic.php?t=570851.

+NEW FOOTSWITCH / PANEL SWITCH FUNCTIONS:

+  AUTO-OCTAVE: To select, hold Octave Up and tap Octave Down, or vice versa.
+Playing an arpeggio upwards while this switch is on automatically transposes you up an octave.
+Downward arpeggios transpose down.
+(Secret undocumented feature in the official firmware.)

+  TRANSPOSE UP/DOWN: TRNS+ and TRNS- transpose by semitones.
+(Unreleased new feature in the official firmware.)

+  OCTAVE UP/DOWN: 8VE± toggles between Octave Up and normal.
+This lets you switch octaves while playing using only one footswitch, instead of two for Octave Up and Octave Down.
+8VE∓ toggles between Octave Down and normal.
+Added onto any settings in the Octave/Transpose display.

+  PREVIOUS PRESET/BANK: PRE returns you to the previous preset and bank.
+This lets you quickly change your sound while soloing with only one footswitch, instead of two for PR+ and PR-.
+It also lets you access non-adjacent presets with a single press.
+When setting the previous and current presets, use a single swipe, not multiple taps.

+  PREVIOUS MEMORY: MEM returns you to the previously loaded (not imported) memory.
+Always applies to both splits.
+Beware, loading a memory changes what the footswitch does.
+So to toggle back and forth between memories, you must set the footswitch to MEM in *both* memories.

+  PREVIOUS SCALE: SCL returns you to the previous scale (aka note lights).
+Always applies to both splits.
+Works with condensed scales to alter the tuning on the fly.

 PITCH YIP GONE